snaheth/azure-resource-manager-rpc/v1.0/resource-api-reference.md

 An example of a common pattern is to PATCH an update to the Tags section of a resource.
 The behavior for a PATCH of the tags property is to replace all tags with the provided tag keys and values.
 As an example: if the resource currently has tag1 and tag2, and a PATCH request sends tag3, the final resource should have tag3 (and \*not\* tag1, tag2 and tag3).

-The behavior for patching of the fields inside the properties envelope is left to the resource provider, although it should follow the Azure REST guidelines.
+The behavior for patching of the fields inside the properties envelope should follow JSON merge-patch ([RFC 7396](https://tools.ietf.org/html/rfc7396)).

 #### Response ####